hplgit/virtual-classroom/src/message_new_student.rst

 There is a lot of information about git on the web, but below we give the quick need-to-know steps for the course.
 First you need to install git.
-This can be done by the command:
+On Ubuntu, this can be done by the command:

 .. code-block::

 	sudo apt-get install git

+On MacOSX follow the instructions on https://git-scm.com/downloads.

 The next step is to clone the repository you have been given access to.
 You simply write